isarlab-department-engineering/ARDVO/README.md

 ARD-VO is released under a [GPLv3 license](LICENSE).

-If you use ARD-VO (Monocular) in an academic work, please cite:
+If you use ARD-VO in an academic work, please cite:

     @article{crocetti2023ard,
       title={ARD-VO: Agricultural robot data set of vineyards and olive groves},